alenrtan/amaa-team.github.io/userstories.md

 Constraints: The interface should show at least a week to the user.
 Along with a clear view of the tasks name and/or discription.

 Effort Estimation: 10 person hours

+### Minimal User Interface

+As a mother of 3 I need something simple i can use on the go, to keep track of my daily activities with just a quick glance.
+Managing 3 is not easy you know !.

+Elaboration: The home UI is very user friendly and easy to use, allows you to take a look at existing tasks and add new ones quickly on the same screen.

+Constraints: need to design UI that can fit all functionalities in one screen.

+Effort Estimation: 10 person hours